- Anna Goodman's Contacts

 Prior to this, my PhD research focussed on factors which protect children against mental health problems and promote good mental health.
 One focus of this research was investigating the reasons for the apparent mental health advantage of British Indian children in these surveys.
 Other aspects included testing the psychometric properties of the Strengths and Difficulties Questionnaire and DAWBA interview, and developing new ways to use these to measure mental health; collaborating with OFSTED in validating a school-level predictor of emotional and behavioural difficulties within schools; and developing an 'Added Value' score for use in outcome monitoring of Child and Adolescent Mental Health services.

 See below for some selected recent publications.
 For a list of all publications, and PDFs of the articles, see the LSHTM online research repository.
-You can also listen to me explaining some of my Swedish and British work in a 2012 podcast with the Guardian (I start 33 min in).

 - Child health